duckietown/duckietown-lx/state-estimation/README.md

 Your submissions will be sent to the [`lx22-state-estimation`][challenge] challenge.

-## Grading criteria

-In order to pass, your agent must be able to navigate an entire loop in Duckietown.

 You can verify the scores of your submissions on the [Challenge Leaderboard][leaderboard] after your submission is evaluated.

 [challenge]: https://challenges.duckietown.org/v4/humans/challenges/lx22-state-estimation
 [leaderboard]: https://challenges.duckietown.org/v4/humans/challenges/lx22-state-estimation/leaderboard

 # Instructions